Last updated: 13 March 2026

 The Shaping Care Together Joint Committee is a committee of NHS Cheshire and Merseyside ICB and NHS Lancashire and South Cumbria ICB.
 The Committee is responsible for making key decisions for the Shaping Care Together programme.

-After the consultation period, a decision will be made by the Joint Committee of the Shaping Care Together Programme.
 Government Ministers are not able to influence that decision, and it would not be appropriate for them to do so.
 This decision is for the SCTJC to make.

 What is Shaping Care Together?